VoraPranay/WhatsappcloneUI/README.md

 Built as a part of Final Task  submission as HPDF Internship (Hasura.io)

-This app is basically a clone to a few screens of Twitter app developed as an exercise to practie UI development in React Native.
+This app is basically a clone to a few screens of Whats app developed as an exercise to practie UI development in React Native.

 Features:-